 Making a complaint about a consumer hire agreement

 When you purchase goods as a consumer, you have a number of rights under the Sale of Goods and Supply of Services Act 1980.
 If you are dissatisfied with goods received under a consumer hire agreement, you should make your complaint to the retailer who sold you the goods under the agreement.
 You should complain in writing as soon as possible, as your rights of redress decrease with time.

 If you are unhappy with the retailer's response, you should contact the Competition and Consumer Protection Commission (CCPC).
 The CCPC advises consumers in general terms about consumer law.
 It cannot give a decision on individual disputes between a consumer and a supplier as only a court can order a trader to give you compensation, but it can investigate various practices relating to the terms on which goods or services are supplied.

 If you cannot reach a solution with the retailer in relation to the goods, you can seek legal advice.
 If the product in question does not exceed €2,000, you can use the Small Claims Court, which does not require a solicitor.
 Lodging a claim costs €25, which is non-refundable.
 If, however, the product exceeds €2,000, you can appoint a solicitor who will act on your behalf and the matter must be brought before the District Court.
 If your complaint refers to a product costing more than €15,000 the case will be heard in the Circuit Court.

-If you wish to complain about a consumer hire agreement made with a bank, a building society or a finance house that has been prescribed as a credit institution under the Consumer Credit Act, 1995, you should contact the Financial Services Ombudsman.
+If you wish to complain about a consumer hire agreement made with a bank, a building society or a finance house that has been prescribed as a credit institution under the Consumer Credit Act, 1995, you should contact the Financial Services and Pensions Ombudsman.
 The Ombudsman can investigate complaints such as unfair treatment, uncorrected mistakes, poor service, poor administration, negligence and breach of contract/confidentiality.